kipkoechke/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

   - Using no more than two `print` functions and one loop.
   - Without importing modules or using `str.upper()` or `str.isupper()`.

+* **9. There are only 3 colors, 10 digits, and 7 notes; its what we do with them that's important**

+  - [9-print_last_digit.py](./9-print_last_digit.py): Python function that prints the last digit of a number.
+  - Returns the value of the last digit.
+  - Without importing modules.

     <a href="../0x00-python-hello_world"><img src="https://www.svgrepo.com/show/94045/back.svg" alt="back" width="50px"></a>